VineGlobal/Super-Lightweight-eCommerce-Platform/README.md

 - It's FREE.
 - Mult-lingual support; add as many languages as you want.

-## Getting Started

 ### Installation

-**For this installation, we are giving you access to use our Google API's project OAuth 2.0 client IDs -- please, please be kind).
+**For this live tutorial, we are giving you access to use our Google API's project OAuth 2.0 client IDs -- please, please be kind).
 This will make the initial setup much easier for first users of Google API Managers.**

 1. On the AngularJS-eCommerce Github repository page, click Clone or download button.
 These instructions will cover the download option.
 2. Download and unzip the ZIP file to your Web server.